In this engineer blog, I introduce the topics I study and work on in my daily learning.

 dataGrid.columnGroups.push(newColGroup);

+As shown above, grouped columns with merged headers are created one by one.
 By adjusting the structure of newColGroup and the target of the push accordingly, it should be possible to create column groups with different structures.

 additional support